Operate my service

 All organizations need a group or individual to be accountable for quality.
 This is the most important role in service management.
 The Quality Champion role is assigned to a person or group who is passionate about their users’ experience.
 This role requires the skills to identify trends in the environment and the sponsorship to work with other teams to drive remediation.
 The best candidate for the quality champion is typically the customer service owner.
 Depending on the organization’s size and complexity, this could be any person or group with a passion for ensuring a high-quality user experience.

-The quality champion leverages existing tools and documented processes, such as Call Quality Dashboard (CQD) and the Quality of Experience Review Guide, to monitor user experience, identify quality trends, and drive remediation where needed.
+The quality champion leverages existing tools and documented processes, such as Call Quality Dashboard (CQD), to monitor user experience, identify quality trends, and drive remediation where needed.
 The quality champion should work with the respective teams to drive remediation actions, and report to a steering committee about progress and any open issues.

-The Quality of Experience Review Guide includes activities that assess and provide remediation guidance in key areas that have the greatest impact on improving user experience.
-The guidance provided in the Quality Experience Review Guide focuses on using CQD Online as the primary tool to report and investigate each area, with a focus on audio to maximize adoption and impact.
+Read Improve and monitor call quality for Teams, which describes includes activities that assess and provide remediation guidance in key areas that have the greatest impact on improving user experience.
+The guidance provided in this article focuses on using CQD as the primary tool to report and investigate each area, with a focus on audio to maximize adoption and impact.
 Any optimizations made to the network to improve the audio experience will also directly translate to improvements in video and desktop sharing.

 We strongly recommend that you nominate the quality champion early on.
-After being nominated, they should start to familiarize themselves with the content in the Quality of Experience Review Guide and associated training materials.
+After being nominated, they should start to familiarize themselves with Monitor call quality content and associated training materials.

 |Nominate and train quality champion(s)||Nominate and train a quality champion.||As needed|